How to File Bankruptcy Chapter 7 Case: Your Roadmap to Relief

 For asset cases, the case will remain open because the trustee is required to go through a procedure to liquidate the assets, to disperse the assets to the appropriate creditors, and to provide certain disclosures for those different procedures.
 The timeline for a case closing in an asset case can vary, but usually lasts around 6 to 12 months after the 341 meeting.
 If you have any other questions about your particular circumstances, and if you’re based in Florida, please feel welcome to either click on our website or to a schedule consultation directly through Calendly.
 We don’t charge anything for a 30-minute consultation.

-Are you a Florida resident that has questions about your prospective bankruptcy?
-Are you questioning whether bankruptcy is even the right option for you?
 Our goal is to take a strategic approach to debt problem solving.
-What makes us different is that we aren’t just bankruptcy attorneys, but we look holistically at bankruptcy, debt consolidation, debt litigation and other alternatives.
-Click on the Calendly link below to schedule a complimentary 30-minute consultation and let’s see if we can develop a strategy that’s in your best.
+What makes us different is that we aren’t just bankruptcy attorneys, but we look holistically at bankruptcy, debt consolidation, debt litigation, and other alternatives.

 Related Videos